 If the rumours of his hair transplant are true, he’d be in good company.
-There are lots of well-known footballer hair transplants — take a look at some of the most famous:
+There are lots of well-known footballer hair transplants.

 Seen here in 2016, Andros Townsend is experiencing hair loss at the age of only 25 or 26.
 He had an M-shaped hairline around his temples.
 In his 40s or 50s this could be a natural sign of a mature hairline, but in his mid 20s it looks like a typical case of male pattern baldness.

 For men, hair loss in your mid 20s is more common than you might think.
 25% of men who suffer from male pattern baldness will have hair loss by the time they are 21.